-Lisa Nichols, one of the best speaking coaches in the world, rose to success after sharing how she overcome poverty became a self-made millionaire on The Secret.
+Lisa Nichols, one of the best speaking coaches in the world, rose to success after sharing how she overcome poverty to become a self-made millionaire in The Secret.

 Now, she’s dedicated her life to helping people do the same.

 The moment you find your voice and share your journey, people will step forward to share how your courage made them feel more courageous.

 So how do you learn to tell a good story?

 We are built to understand narratives, not just facts or numbers.
 That’s why the best leaders, writers, philosophers, teachers, coaches, and parents are also the greatest storytellers.

 11 quotes from Lisa to convince you why your personal story, too, has the power to change the world:

 1. Your Story Is As Important As Lisa Nichols’

 Every single thing you touch is impacted by your story.